 Leesburg, VA 20175

 Casanel produces small lot, craft wines.
 They offer tours of their wine-making facility.
-Dogs are allowed outside but not inside.
+Dogs are allowed outside but not inside in the tasting room.

 Zephaniah Farm Vineyard

 Leesburg VA 20175